perlaescano/fullstack-crud-app-frontend/README.md

 Goal:
 Using Node, Express, React, Redux, PostgreSQL, and Sequelize, build a RESTful full-stack web application to manage courses and instructors.
 This will cover all of the CRUD operations: Create, Read, Update, and Delete.
 This will encompass writing models, querying a database with an ORM, designing routes/endpoints and handler functions to process user requests and generate responses, writing out React Components, managing the state of the application with React-Redux, and much more.
 This will also involve having two individual repositories/applications (a separate server and a separate client), which encourages separation of concerns and modularity.

+* Unfortunately, we were unable to get to real-time error messages as a part of the key functionality of our project.
+We have a few ideas to implement it.
+We were also unable to test whether or not we could add another instructor in real-time, without refreshing.
+Other than that, we have implemented the code for most functionality, but had trouble relaying it for some visualizations on the website.

 As a user I:
 * [x] will land on a visually pleasing homepage by default, which allows navigation to view all courses and all instructors